Chemistry & Biochemistry

 We are able to provide waivers or discounts on APCs with certain publishers as a result of the following partnerships and subscriptions:

-- PeerJFull waiver: ASU Library has an Annual Institutional Membership, providing unlimited publishing with no additional fees for eligible authors.
-If you submit to any PeerJ journal using a recognized affiliated email, and are the Corresponding or Admin author of the submission, we will recognize you as eligible to publish using the Annual Institutional Membership.
+PeerJFull waiver: ASU Library has an Annual Institutional Membership, providing unlimited publishing with no additional fees for eligible authors.
+If you are currently affiliated with ASU and are the corresponding author, you may submit to any PeerJ journal using your asu.edu email and be approved to public for no cost to you.

-- Proceedings of the National Academy of Sciences of the United States of America (PNAS)Discount: ASU has a current site license agreement with PNAS, which grants corresponding authors from ASU a $500 discount ($4,975 compared to the regular $5,475).
-Note that all PNAS articles are freely available 6 months after publication.
+Proceedings of the National Academy of Sciences of the United States of America (PNAS)Discount: ASU has a current site license agreement with PNAS, which grants corresponding authors from ASU a $500 discount on the APC for immediate Open Access.
+Note that all PNAS articles are freely available 6 months after publication and PNAS automatically deposits the version of record in PubMed Central for the authors.

-- ACS Journals- American Chemical Society Open Access publishingDiscount: ASU Library subscribes to ACS’ All Publications package - therefore, corresponding authors from ASU can apply the Member at Subscribing Institution discount if available for that journal.
+ACS Journals- American Chemical Society Open Access publishingDiscount: ASU Library subscribes to ACS’ All Publications package - therefore, corresponding authors from ASU are eligible for a $250 USD discount on qualifying journals.

-- MDPIDiscount: Our relationship with MDPI provides a 10% discount on article processing charges for ASU affiliated authors.
+MDPIDiscount: Our relationship with MDPI provides a 10% discount on article processing charges for ASU affiliated authors, which added up to over $37,000 in 2024 alone.
 Additionally, MDPI facilitates co-posting your article in our institutional repository.

 Some funding agencies will allow these charges to be paid from grant funds, but of course, not all authors are funded.
 Many publishers will grant a waiver of the APC upon request if the author is not able to pay, so it is always worth checking to see if that’s a possibility.
 In addition, there are other ways you can make your work openly available for free.